tobijegede/jegede-portfolio/finalprojpart2.md

 **Persuasive Effectiveness:**

 7. Is there sufficient evidence presented in the website to support this main point?
-If not, What additional information would you need for the visualizations to be sufficiently persuasive?
+If not, what additional information would you need for the visualizations to be sufficiently persuasive?

-- clear linkages
-12. Are there any points where further explanation is needed?
+8. Are there any points where further explanation is needed?

-map ()

-14. Does the website in its current form inspire you to learn more about college endowments?
+9. Does the website in its current form inspire you to learn more about college endowments?
-15. - yes
-16. Do you feel like you’ve learned something from this website?
+10. Do you feel like you’ve learned something from this website?
-17. -yes
-18. Is there anything that you were hoping to learn through the website that you weren't able to learn, with the current way that the information is provided?
+11. Is there anything that you were hoping to learn through the website that you weren't able to learn, with the current way that the information is provided?
-- breakdown endowments are invested (could help to strength the arugment)

 **Overall:**

-15. Do you have any final thoughts or suggestions that weren't already covered in the previous questions?
+12. Do you have any final thoughts or suggestions that weren't already covered in the previous questions?

-- could inlcude in the call to action an actual list of nonprofits to donate to and how your donation would be used for the non-profits vs how it could be used for the university's purposes